Our research involves developing methods to use sonification for scientific discovery and for accessible education and outreach.

 For the accessibility and public engagement side, we have already released a publication on the application of sonification to make an accessible astronomy show in Astronomy & Geophysics (Harrison et al. 2022; a pre-print available on arXiv).
 A Question and Answer article on accessibility in astronomy, with interviews with astronomers and science communicators who are blind or have low vision, has also been published in Nature Astronomy (Noel-Storr & Willebrands 2022; a pre-print available on arXiv).

 As part of our work we have co-ordinated a series of publications to review and make a critical assessment of the field of sonification in astronomy (for research, outreach and accessibility).
 These are published in a special edition of Nature Astronomy (November 2022).
 You can find links to pre-print versions of these publications on our publication list page.

-We also have been working with the United Nations Office for Outer Space Affairs (UNOOSA) who have been preparing a report on sonification in space sciences and its contribution to accesibility in space science.
-More information is on their project website.
+We also have been working with the United Nations Office for Outer Space Affairs (UNOOSA) who have prepared a report on sonification in space sciences and its contribution to accesibility in space science.
 As part of this Chris was one of five panelists on a public webinar hosted by UNOOSA, for which there is a recording on YouTube.

 Please get in touch if you want to find out more about our research.